IN MEMORIAM: CHERIE CLODFELTER

 Daniel A. Ezekiel Balan graduated from the University of Dallas in 1999 with a B.A. in art with a sculpture focus.
 He married his UD sweetheart (Margaret Haine, B.A. ’01) in 2003 after returning safely from Afghanistan where he served as a US Army Interrogator.
 He currently works as an architect in New York City while trying to maintain a professional art practice and an active family life.

 ALEJANDRA, BA '13 & MELISSA HERNANDEZ, BA '16

-Alejandra Hernandez is a young Latina with roots in the Valley Central of Oaxaca, Mexico.
-Currently, she serves as the lead project coordinator in the Environmental Health Department at 16th Street Community Health Centers in Milwaukee, Wis.
+Alejandra Hernandez is a young Latina with roots in the central valley of Oaxaca, Mexico.
+Currently, she serves as the lead project coordinator in the Environmental Health Department at 16th Street Community Health Centers in Milwaukee.
 Her sister Melissa Hernandez graduated from the University of Dallas in 2016 with a degree in Politics and a concentration in Spanish.